wdawson/okta.github.io/_source/_posts/2018-02-06-build-user-registration-with-node-react-and-okta.md

 At the bottom, you will see a **Client ID** setting (yours won't be blurred out, obviously).
 Copy this to use in your React application.
 You will also need your Okta organization URL, which you can find at the top right of the Dashboard page.

 ## Enable Self-Service Registration in Your Okta Application
 The last piece of setup you need to complete is to enable user registration functionality for the authorization server.
 Typically, authorization servers only support login, logout, and stuff like that.
-But Okta’s authorization server also supports self-service registration, so that users can create accounts, log into them, reset passwords, and basically do everything without you writing any code for it.
+But Okta's authorization server also supports self-service registration, so that users can create accounts, log into them, reset passwords, and basically do everything without you writing any code for it.

-In your Okta dashboard, you’ll notice a small button labeled < > Developer Console at the top-left of your page.
+In your Okta dashboard, you'll notice a small button labeled < > Developer Console at the top-left of your page.
 Hover over that button and select the Classic UI menu option that appears.

 {% img blog/build-user-registration-with-node-react-and-okta/dashboard-classic-ui.png alt:"Dashboard Classic UI" width:"800" %}{: .center-image }